 The construction industry is a major user of the earth's resources and produces vast quantities of construction and demolition waste.
-It affects the environment in which we will live and work in the future.
+This affects the environment in which we live and work in now, with consequences for the future if action to reduce resource use is not taken.
+Resource use can affect carbon intensity, with the construction, operation and maintenance of infrastructure assets being responsible for approximately 16% of the UK's total carbon emissions.